nanarojas/Image-Comparison-Tool-Adris/README.md

 ## Preparation steps
-1. Download/Clone this repository to your local environment.
+:heavy_check_mark: Download/Clone this repository to your local environment.
-2. The folder :file_folder: **/images** contains sample images :framed_picture: , that can be used a test images to test the tool.
+:heavy_check_mark: The folder :file_folder: **/images** contains sample images :framed_picture: , that can be used a test images to test the tool.
-3. Check the real path of these images, and create a csv file with 2 columns: image1 and image2, please keep this hearder exactly as it is, just update the images path based on the the examples you will find (*images_to_compare.csv* and *imagestocompare.csv*) and update the CSV file.
+:heavy_check_mark: **Create your Input CSV file:** Check the real path of the images to compare, and create a csv file with 2 columns: image1 and image2, please keep this header exactly as it is, just update the images path based on the the examples you will find (*images_to_compare.csv* and *imagestocompare.csv*) and update the CSV file.
 <img src="howinputCSVshouldlook.PNG" width="450" >
-4. You can run the tool using a GUI (tk_gui.py) or command line (cli.py), just follow to the instructions below:
+:heavy_check_mark: You can run the tool using a graphical interface **tk_gui.py** or if you like typing in your command line you can use **cli.py**, just follow to the instructions below:

 ## Project structure